 Program Description

-Students will learn from leading journalists, including Pulitzer-Prize winners and foreign correspondents, and experts in audience engagement and innovation.
-They will learn and work in professional spaces, including the School’s two-story newsroom and state-of-the-art broadcast studio and control room.
-They will complete professional projects and network with industry professionals working in and around Long Island and New York City.
+Designed to meet the needs of a diverse student population, this program welcomes students who are new to journalism, recent graduates, and working media professionals seeking to advance their skills and their careers.
+Students will learn from a diverse faculty, including leading journalists, Pulitzer-Prize winners, foreign correspondents, and experts in audience engagement and innovation.
+They will have access to a two-story newsroom, state-of-the-art broadcast studio and control room, and an innovative podcasting studio, to practice and hone their skills.
+They will complete professional capstone projects and network with industry professionals working in and around Long Island and New York City.

 Master of Science in Journalism